 Monday, September 3, 2018

-The Board of Trustees is pleased to announce that veteran PHS administrator Lisa Jeli will serve as Interim Head of School when Kevin Jacobson’s tenure culminates at the end of the 2018-19 school year.
-Lisa has an impressive track record of more than 29 years of experience at PHS, including nearly a decade in her current position of Assistant Head of School and Middle School Director, five years as Lower School Director, and lead teacher experience in third, fourth and fifth grades.
-We are...
+The Board of Trustees is pleased to announce that veteran PHS administrator Lisa Jeli will serve as Interim Head of School.
+Lisa has an impressive track record of more than 28 years of experience at PHS, including nearly a decade in her current position of Assistant Head of School and Middle School Director, five years as Lower School Director, and lead teacher experience in third, fourth and fifth grades.
+We are thrilled by Lisa’s decision to assume this important role, and value the stability...
 Read More

 Friday, August 31, 2018